stakeme-team/story-validators-race/submissions/potaeisme/task1/README.md

 <img width="226" alt="My logo" src="https://github.com/potaeisme/lattenode/blob/main/optipunk.png">

 ## Introduction
-Node runner by [@0xLatte](https://github.com/potaeisme) founded in early 2024, an emerging force in Proof-of-Stake (PoS) validation services.
-Combining fresh perspectives with a deep-seated passion for blockchain technology, I'm uniquely positioned in the validator landscape.
+Hello, I’m Latte, a Computer Science graduate from Rajamangala University of Technology Thanyaburi and the founder of Node runner by [@0xLatte](https://github.com/potaeisme) launched in early 2024.
+While I am new to the world of Proof-of-Stake (PoS) validation, my background in technology combined with a strong passion for blockchain positions me well for this rapidly growing field.

-As a newly established validator, I blend passion for blockchain with a commitment to learning and growth.
-Our team's dedication and energy enable us to quickly adapt to the ever-evolving blockchain ecosystem.
+As I embark on this journey, I’m channeling my academic knowledge into hands-on learning, focusing on mastering node operation.
+My approach is rooted in hard work, curiosity, and a commitment to continuous improvement.
+Together with my team, we’re gaining experience by working with various testnets to sharpen our skills, with the ultimate goal of participating in mainnet environments.

-Currently, I'm honing our skills across various testnets, preparing for future mainnet participation.
-While I focus on refining our operations, our ultimate goal is to secure and support production networks.
-I'm committed to operational excellence, ensuring consistent performance and reliability in all environments.
-This forward-looking approach positions us as a trusted partner in the ongoing development and security of decentralized networks.
+Though still in the early stages, I am dedicated to operational excellence, aiming to ensure reliability and security in all of our validation processes.
+This mindset not only drives my personal growth but also helps us prepare to become a trusted partner in the future of decentralized networks.

 ## About Me
 - **Experience**: 1+ years in PoS blockchains